YahooArchive/yupdates-wordpress/README.markdown

 ## Manual Installation

-* Download and unpack the [yos-social-php5](http://github.com/yahoo/yos-social-php5/) and [yos-updates-wordpress](https://github.com/yahoo/yos-updates-wordpress/) release.
+* Download and unpack the [yos-social-php5](http://github.com/yahoo/yos-social-php5/) and [yos-updates-wordpress](https://github.com/yahoo/yos-updates-wordpress/) source code releases.
-* After downloading and unpacking both release packages, copy the contents of the SDK at 'yos-social-php5/lib' to 'yos-updates-wordpress/lib' to install the SDK.
-A combination install is only available from the WordPress plugin directory.
+* After downloading and unpacking both packages, copy the contents of the SDK at 'yos-social-php5/lib' to 'yos-updates-wordpress/lib' to install the SDK.
+A combination install containing all required files is only available from the WordPress plugin directory.
+(This is our development repository)
 * Upload the 'yos-updates-wordpress' directory to the 'wp-content/plugins' directory of your WordPress installation.
 * After installation, configure the plugin according to the instructions provided in the WordPress admin dashboard.